 At age 28, Arnold founded WebMD and grew it into a $1 billion revenue company.
 Next came the Convex Group, a media and internet investment organization that acquired HowStuffWorks, then sold it to Discovery Communications, where Arnold met Dr. Mehmet Oz, who collaborated with him to launch yet another digital health company, Sharecare.
 In 2021, the company went public, debuting on Nasdaq with a valuation of nearly $4 billion.

 J. Veronica Biggins

-Biggins is currently a managing director in the Atlanta office of Diversified Search.
-Previously she served as director of presidential personnel and assistant to President Bill Clinton.
+Biggins is currently the managing partner of the Atlanta office of Diversified Search.
+Previously, she served as director of presidential personnel and assistant to President Bill Clinton.
 She was also vice chair of the U.S. delegation to the United Nations Fourth World Conference on Women in Beijing.

 Michael J. Coles